apache/pulsar/site2/docs/client-libraries-java.md

 ### Async receive

-The `receive` method will receive messages synchronously (the consumer process will be blocked until a message is available).
-You can also use [async receive](concepts-messaging.md#receive-modes), which will return immediately with a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture) object once a new message is available.
+The `receive` method receives messages synchronously (the consumer process is blocked until a message is available).
+You can also use [async receive](concepts-messaging.md#receive-modes), which returns a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture) object immediately once a new message is available.

-An example is as follows:
+The following is an example.

 ```java
 CompletableFuture<Message> asyncMessage = consumer.receiveAsync();